My Favorite Martian (film): Score

-The score of the film is composed and conducted by John Debney, while the track, "Uncle Martin Arrives," is written and composed by Danny Elfman.
+The score of the film is composed and conducted by John Debney, while the track "Uncle Martin Arrives" is written and composed by Danny Elfman.
 It also incorporated George Greeley's theme song from the television series of the same name.

-Reception

-The review aggregation website Rotten Tomatoes reports a 12% approval rating based on 42 reviews, with an average rating of 3.38/10.
-The site's critical consensus reads, "Loud, effects-ridden comedy with no real humor."
-Metacritic, another review aggregator, gives the film a weighted average of 33 out of 100 based on 21 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Critical reception

 Roger Ebert gave it two stars out of four, remarking: "The movie is clever in its visuals, labored in its audios, and noisy enough to entertain kids up to a certain age.
 What age?
 Low double digits ...
 There are some good moments in My Favorite Martian. ...
 It looks as if everyone who made this film had a lot of fun."
+Film critic James Berardinelli described the film as "good-natured, appealing, and sophomoric," and noted that the "zaniness will appeal more to youngsters than to their parents, but there are instances when adults will find things to laugh at" and "this is entertainment of the lightest, most inconsequential sort."
+Writing in The New York Times, critic Lawrence Van Gelder reported that the film was "an amiable family entertainment" and that "Daniels and Lloyd are deft comedians [who] play off each other neatly."

+The review aggregation website Rotten Tomatoes reports a 13% approval rating based on 40 reviews with an average rating of 3.38/10.
+The site's critical consensus reads: "Loud, effects-ridden comedy with no real humor."
+Metacritic, another review aggregator, gives the film a weighted average of 33 out of 100 based on 21 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.